Nutrunity

 What are the risks of taking magnesium?

-Many supplements contain carbonates and oxides, as these are cheaper forms, however, these forms will also reduce the stomach acidity, and therefore how well absorbed the magnesium is.
-To be assimilated, magnesium requires stomach acid and as such, supllemental magnesium, must always be taken with food.
-It is the acidity of the stomach that breaks down magnesium so it can be assimilated by the body.
+Many supplements contain carbonates and oxides, as these are cheaper forms; however, these forms will also reduce stomach acidity and, therefore, how well absorbed the magnesium is.
+To be assimilated, magnesium requires stomach acid and as such, supplemental magnesium must always be taken with food.

 Magnesium chloride is the form that the stomach converts magnesium into.

-• Magnesium Sulphate (Epsom salt) is best used externally to relax muscle, when poured into a warm bath.
+Magnesium Sulphate (Epsom salt) is best used externally to relax muscle when poured into a warm bath.

 Magnesium and Detoxification

-Magnesium is also essential for the production of glutathione (one of the most powerful antioxidant enzymes naturally produced by the body) which plays a pivotal role in cellular and liver detoxification pathways. (see article: Detoxification: The truth)
+Magnesium is also essential for the production of glutathione (one of the most powerful antioxidant enzymes naturally produced by the body) which plays a pivotal role in cellular and liver detoxification pathways.

 In addition, the importance of magnesium to cellular integrity and function described above shows just how crucial magnesium is to general tissue health in the body, including the tissue lining the bowel.

-Together with zinc, vitamin C and essential fatty acids, magnesium can help reduce the inflammation and repair damage to the inside of the digestive tract, and so help with IBS, Crohn’s disease, colitis and many conditions arising from malabsorption in the gut.
+Together with zinc, vitamin C and essential fatty acids, magnesium can help reduce inflammation and repair damage to the inside of the digestive tract, and so help with IBS, Crohn’s disease, colitis and many conditions arising from malabsorption in the gut.

 To avoid the occurrence or reoccurrence of bowel disorders, we need to ensure that our intestines have the resources they need to stay healthy, and the correct magnesium:calcium ratio to avoid spasms and help the bowel move in a way that helps prevent stagnation and fermentation.